Beau Geste hypothesis: Non-avian species

 There has been mention of this hypothesis in places such as research into amphibian vocalizations in the Boophis madagascariensis, an endemic species of tree frog found in Madagascar, where the Beau Geste hypothesis is used to give one explanation of why the species has such a large vocal repertoire.
 There has been some support for the theory in that the frogs use a wide variety of songs to give the illusion to invading frogs that the territory they are trying to enter is already full of competing frogs.

-The Beau Geste hypothesis has also been found to explain vocalizations within some cricket species such as the bush cricket, where males use a wide variety of songs to access the amount of competition which is in a given area.
+The Beau Geste hypothesis has also been found to explain vocalizations within some cricket species such as the bush cricket, where males use a wide variety of songs to assess the amount of competition which is in a given area.
 When males are present in an area with a large number of other males their vocal repertories are much smaller than when in an area with only a few males.